sridaranathiyappan/forumsri/customer.md

 ## 4. Select a Credit Term if Payment Mode is credit.
    - Credit days to be set based on customer type

 # Business Rule & Impact

 ## > Business rules are listed in the below section which requires Domain understanding, hope the previous sections of the Customer Management .
 Refer [Customer] (Customer), [Customer Creation](#creation-of-customer)

 ### 1. [FD-BR-CM-0001](#FD-BR-CM-0001) - User access
-    1. Login user should has association with a Distributor.
+    1. Login user should has association with a Distributor in Corporate Portal
-    2. In case of user associated with multiple distributor, then distributor selection is require before creating the customer under the Distributor
+    2. In case of user associated with multiple distributor, then distributor selection is require before creating the customer under the Specific Distributor
-    3. User with profile access configurations are to be applied for Customer (Create, Modify, View , Deactivation)
+    3. User with profile access configurations are to be applied for Customer to perform the Operations like (Create, Modify, View , Deactivation)

     > Refer User profile, Distributor User, Corporate User Distributor mapping